oishee-hoque/oishee-hoque.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-I am currently a third-year Computer Science PhD student at the  <a href="https://engineering.virginia.edu/departments/computer-science">University of Virginia</a>, working with <a href="https://engineering.virginia.edu/faculty/madhav-marathe">Dr. Madhav Marathe</a> at the <a href="https://biocomplexity.virginia.edu/">Biocomplexity Institute</a>.
+I am a CS PhD candidate at the  <a href="https://engineering.virginia.edu/departments/computer-science">University of Virginia</a>, working with <a href="https://engineering.virginia.edu/faculty/madhav-marathe">Dr. Madhav Marathe</a> at the <a href="https://biocomplexity.virginia.edu/">Biocomplexity Institute</a>.
 My research focuses on Knowledge-Guided Machine Learning, Multimodal Understanding, VLMs, Remote Sensing, with a particular emphasis on integrating domain-specific knowledge with machine learning models to improve data and performance.

 Prior to my PhD, my undergraduate research at <a href="http://aust.edu/">Ahsanullah University of Science & Technology (AUST)</a> also centered on Computer Vision and Deep Learning.
 Following my graduation in Computer Science, I gained practical industry experience as a Software Engineer at <a href="https://www.enosisbd.com/">Enosis Solutions</a> in Bangladesh, where I worked for a year.